veloblank/review-map-state-to-props-readme-v-000/README.md

 `connect()` method and __Provider__ component.
 Whenever something in JavaScript is confusing, it is generally helpful to place some debuggers in the code and poke around.
-In this lesson we will guide you through that, and giving you a for your eyes only peak at the sordid underworld of `connect()` and `mapStateToProps()`.
+In this lesson we will guide you through that, and giving you a "for-your-eyes-only" peak at the sordid underworld of `connect()` and `mapStateToProps()`.

 ## Get situated with the codebase changes